junxit/us-congress-bills-115/metadata.md

 - 2017-09-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 214.
 - 2018-01-23 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S471; text: CR S471)
 - 2018-01-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S471; text: CR S471)
+- 2018-01-24 — Message on Senate action sent to the House.
+- 2018-01-25 — Received in the House.
+- 2018-01-25 — Referred to the House Committee on Natural Resources.